Scripture

 Ephesians 4

-Cited in A Body of Practical Divinity, A Child of Light Walking in Darkness, A Cloud of Faithful Witnesses + 10 more
+Cited in A Body of Practical Divinity, A Brief Declaration and Vindication of the Doctrine of the Trinity, A Brief Discourse of Justification + 3 more

 God has given them up to strong delusions, to believe a lie, that they may be damned (2 Thessalonians 2:11).
 2. If there be but one God, then there can be but one true religion in the World (Ephesians 4:5). [⟨ in non-Latin alphabet ⟩], one Lord, one Faith.